 Consider an Out-of-Court Settlement

 Medical malpractice cases can be timely and costly, which is why most medical malpractice cases are settled out of court.
 In addition, because medical malpractice insurance companies reject a significantly large portion of medical malpractice claims, it may be in your best interest to settle out-of-court or risk having no case at all.
 Keep in mind, however, that if you believe you have a strong case, then you should seek a larger settlement.

 Finding a qualified medical malpractice attorney can mean the difference between receiving compensation for your injuries and walking away empty-handed.
 An experienced attorney will be able to discuss the strengths and weaknesses of your case and advise you on a course of action moving forward.
-A good first step in finding the right attorney is to get a free claim evaluation from a medical malpractice lawyer.
+A good first step in finding the right attorney is to get a free initial claim evaluation from a medical malpractice lawyer.